All Episodes

 That's all.

-When black America decided to uh honor George Floyd, there were a lot of white Americans who said, uh, that's a terrible idea.
+When Black America decided to honor George Floyd, there were a lot of white Americans who said, ah, that's a terrible idea.

-You should not be honoring people who were career criminals, and and at the very least, contributed to his own death by bad habits and bad decisions and and all that.
+You should not be honoring people who were career criminals and at the very least contributed to his own death by bad habits and bad decisions and all that.

-And I'm gonna say again, in my in my experience, uh, Every person of every kind, black, white, old, young, just everybody, if they if they made the decisions that generally work in life, they usually did well.
+And I'm going to say again, in my experience, every person of every kind, black, white, old, young, just everybody, if they made the decisions that generally work in life, they usually did well.

 And if they make the kind of decisions that you just shake your hand and say, well, that's a bad decision.